 PLANNING AS PER BYLAWS : Architect will consider the width of road, site location, soil condition, current by laws for plan sanction, FAR possibilities from BDA BBMP BMRDA GRAM Panchayats etc to propose the initial plans.
 The plans shouldn’t comprise of land use zoning and provision of adequate circulation and parking areas.

 Lastly, the site plan should be able to reflect the meeting of any requirements set by the authority like BBMP BDA BMRDA and the owner should me made understand the FAR possibilities and the possible penalties for building violations.

-ORIENTATION OF HOUSE : The finalizing procedure of the final floor plan should consist of the orientation of the house that is being built up.
+ORIENTATION OF HOUSE : The finalizing procedure of the final floor plan given or proposed by the Architects should consist of the orientation of the house that is being built up.
 The orientation of the house should be in context to climatic factors.

 The climatic factors should comprise of maximum air flow through the windows of the house and also minimize the solar heat gain by staggering the houses about each other and also orienting them on the east-west axis.

 DISCUSSION ON FLOOR PLANS : The most important part of finalizing the final floor plan is to consult or discuss with family members and taking their opinion regarding the planning.
 Architects also examine the layout of the plan and the house designs for the proposed house to see if they fulfill all the requirements set down by the Client.